-The MFD and VELOX boilers and water heaters can accommodate an external low water cutoff device. which may be required by the local jurisdiction.
-If the water level in the boiler drops below the probe, the appliance will shut down and a LOCKOUT LOW WATER LEVEL will be displayed on the NURO control.
+The VELOX water heaters can accommodate an external low water cutoff device, which may be required by the local jurisdiction.
+If the water level in the water heater drops below the probe, the appliance will shut down and a LOCKOUT LOW WATER LEVEL will be displayed on the NURO control.
 The low water cut-off will automatically reset when the low water condition clears; however the NURO control will retain the lockout condition until the reset button on the display is pressed.